This page corresponds to the blue section of the Housing Search and Application Grid.

 A person with a disability can count as a family of one, and apply for a one bedroom unit in family housing in communities that have one bedroom family units.
 That same person could apply for a two bedroom unit if they need a live in aide.
 Bear in mind, the aide cannot be a close family member, or the income and assets of the aide will be considered in calculating both eligibility and rent amount.

-As of July 2020, the paper version of the CHAMP application also includes a section where someone can apply for a portable Alternative Housing Voucher Program (AHVP) voucher.
-This voucher is offered by 21 housing authorities in Massachusetts.
-It is only for people with disabilities ages 22-59.
+As of July 2020, the CHAMP application also includes a section where someone can apply for a portable Alternative Housing Voucher Program (AHVP) voucher.
+This voucher is offered by 25 housing authorities in Massachusetts.
+It is only for adults with disabilities.

 (Please note that nothing on this website is intended as legal advice, there is no guarantee the information provided is accurate, and using the information provided does not guarantee one will receive a housing voucher.
 For a complete legal disclaimer, please click here.)